ItsEbony/CBP_Detentions/README.md

 ### Topic

 This project aims to identify which factor(s), if any, influence the amount of time minors are detained by U.S. Customs and Border Protection (CBP) in order to build a model that can predict how much time one is likely to spend in CBP custody.
+The project will use a Naive Basel model.

 ### Reason for Selecting Topic